Techtonica/curriculum/api/http-request-practice.md

 #### `window.fetch` - Time API

-`XMLHttpRequest` has a complicated interface which led most engineers to wrap it in a friendlier syntax. jQuery was the most common one because it also gave developers lots of other helpful utilities.

-However, newer browsers expose an interface called `fetch` that is much easier to use and leverages native `Promise` for simpler processing of the result.
+Newer browsers expose an interface called `fetch` that is much easier to use and leverages native `Promise` for simpler processing of the result.
 And since it is built-in you don't need to add any libraries to use it in the browser.

 Let's try it out!